eosdac/eosdac-contracts/README.md

-# dacelections - Custodian Elections Contract
+# `daccustodian` - Custodian Elections Contract

 This contract will be in charge of custodian registration and voting for candidates.
 It will also contain a function could will be called periodically to update the custodian set, and allocate payments.

 When a candidate registers, they need to provide a set of configuration variables which will include things like their requested pay.
 The system will select the median requested pay when choosing the actual pay.
 The median pay is to be paid to elected custodians at the end of each period.
 If an elected custodian resigns via the `withdrawcand` during a period a new candidate will be chosen to fill the gap on the custodian board from the votes ranking in the candidates at that moment.

 Eg. 12 custodians are elected and their median `requestedpay` is 100 EOSDAC If one of the custodians resigns partially through a period they will not will not be paid for that partial period.
 The median pay amount will be calculated based on the current elected custodians `requestedpay` value.
 If a candidate changes their requested pay it will not be included in the pay calculation until the next period if they are re-elected.